 US navy flies aircraft through the Taiwan Strait a day after US-China defense chiefs hold rare talks

-The U.S. 7th Fleet says a Navy P-8A Poseidon flew through the Taiwan Strait, a day after U.S. and Chinese defense chiefs held their first talks since Nov.
-2022
+The U.S. 7th Fleet says a Navy P-8A Poseidon has flown through the Taiwan Strait

-The patrol and reconaissance plane “transited the Taiwan Strait in international airspace,” the 7th Fleet said in a news release.
+The patrol and reconnaissance plane “transited the Taiwan Strait in international airspace,” the 7th Fleet said in a news release.

 “By operating within the Taiwan Strait in accordance with international law, the United States upholds the navigational rights and freedoms of all nations,” the release said.